rmmcguire7633/MachineLearning/README.md

 ## Prerequisites

 * **Windows 10 or higher**
-* **Java JDK version 11 or higher**
-* **Integrated development environment (IDE)**
-  * IntelliJ IDEA that can be found at https://www.jetbrains.com/
-  * or Eclipse that can be found at https://www.eclipse.org/downloads/
+* **Python 3.6**
 * **7-zip** file management that can be found at https://ninite.com/.
-* IntelliJ was used to run this program but any IDE should be able to run the program.
+* PyCharm was used to run this program but any IDE should be able to run the program.

 ## Installing